dnviti/taskgen/README.md

 - **Resource Control**: Systemd allows for precise control over the resources available to scheduled tasks, ensuring that critical system resources remain unaffected by background tasks.
 - **Security**: Enhanced security features, such as sandboxing, are available for tasks managed by systemd.

-Below is a sample documentation for the enhanced systemd timer and service creation script, designed to be posted on GitHub.
-This documentation includes an introduction, why to use systemd instead of cron, installation instructions, usage examples, and explains all possible uses.

 ---
 ## Installation